Using the latest available data; All statistics correct as of 15/05/2021.

 - 19,353,568 divorces will be finalised over the length of an average first marriage that ends in divorce

-Of all countries in the EU, Portugal had the highest divorce rate per 100 marriages in 2016, according to Statista.
-The top 5 were:
+Of all countries in the EU, Latvia had the highest crude divorce rate in 2017.
+The top five countries were:

 Finally, Australia’s high divorce rates for second and third marriages appear to be replicated worldwide.
 In the United States of America, for example, past statistics have shown that 67% of second, and 73% of third marriages end in divorce.